Ghanaian Man Secures US Visa on His First Attempt, Questions From the Interview Emerge

 Source: UGC

-In analysing why the visa was approved, the visa officer explained that what worked in favour of the applicant was that his funding story was clear, as it involved family sponsorship.
+In analysing why the visa was approved, the officer explained that what worked in favour of the applicant was that his funding story was clear, as it involved family sponsorship.

 Additionally, the programme fit was medium, his home ties were medium, and he gave a strong interview performance.